teju4tech/anuraag.hair/README.md

-My portfolio & blog website developed with Next.JS(SSG) and TypeScript.
+This is my project for my friend Anuraag.
+Developed with Next.JS(SSG) and TypeScript.
 Tailwind CSS and GSAP is used for styling and animations.
 Blog contents are written in Markdown format.
 Light & Dark themes supported.

 ## Features